Vietnam War Facts, Costs and Timeline

 - 1969: U.S. troops conquered Hamburger Hill in a bloody battle, only to abandon it days later.
 It stirred opposition to the war.
 Nixon instituted a draft lottery to overcome the perception that wealthier, white men were avoiding the draft through deferment.
 U.S. troops in Vietnam dropped to 475,200.
 Nixon ordered the bombing of communist base camps in Cambodia.
 A recession began in December.

 - 1970: U.S. troops attacked Cambodian base camps.
 National Guard killed four students in Kent State University antiwar protest.
 U.S. National Security Adviser Henry Kissinger began secret peace negotiations with North Vietnam representatives in Paris.
 Troop level dropped to 234,600.
 The recession lasted until November.
-Unemployment peaked at 6.1 percent in December.
+Unemployment peaked at 6.1% in December.

 - 1971: The New York Times published the Pentagon Papers.
-It revealed the extent of the U.S. involvement in Vietnam during the Kennedy administration.
+It revealed the extent of U.S. involvement in Vietnam during the Kennedy administration.
 It also concluded that heaving bombing of North Vietnam did not reduce the enemy's will to fight.
 The U.S. troop level fell to 156,800.
 In August, Nixon ended the gold standard.
 That sent the dollar plummeting, which increased import prices.
-He imposed a 10 percent tariff on imports, which also worsened inflation.
+He imposed a 10% tariff on imports, which also worsened inflation.
 He instituted wage-price controls to stop the inflation, but that slowed growth.
 Companies couldn't lower wages, so they laid off workers to cut costs.